azenthin/Mediasite/scripts/ingestion-log.md

 2025-11-24 10:00 — Spotify identifier fill script — Added `scripts/add-spotify-identifiers.js` to scan Postgres for `VerifiedTrack` rows that already have a Spotify ID but lack a `TrackIdentifier(type='spotify')` entry, then bulk-insert the missing identifiers in batches to keep the AI playlist lookup working.
 Reminder: update this log for every ingestion change so context survives chat deletions.

+2025-11-24 12:30 — Exposed Spotify ID and populated identifiers — Added nullable `spotifyId` to `VerifiedTrack`, pushed the Prisma schema to both local/production Postgres, then ran `scripts/add-spotify-identifiers.js` against the Vercel DB; the script now confirms every track with a Spotify ID has a `TrackIdentifier(type='spotify')`.
+Logged the step to keep the ingestion history complete.

 2025-11-09 11:00 — TODO list restored and canonicality work started — Restored full 25-item todo list.
 Added item to empty DB (id:26).
 Began implementing canonicality score module for decisioning.

 2025-11-09 11:05 — canonicality module added — `lib/canonicality.ts` created implementing computeCanonicality(evidence) with default weights and breakdown.